City Opera House, Traverse City

 ABOUT GUEST HOST COLIN HARRISON

-Colin Harrison is a bestselling author and essayist, well known for his writing of the sordid underbellies of American cities.
 Four of his books have been selected as Notable Books by The New York Times Book Review.
-Harrison, editor-in-chief at Scribner, was an editor at Harper’s Magazine between 1989 and 2001, where he worked with some of contemporary literature’s most illustrious talents including David Foster Wallace, Jonathan Franzen, and Sebastian Junger, who joins NWS in conversation on November 15.
+Harrison was formerly an editor at Harper’s Magazine between 1989 and 2001, where he worked with some of contemporary literature’s most illustrious talents including David Foster Wallace, Jonathan Franzen, and Sebastian Junger.

 Harrison’s novels include Afterburn, Manhattan Nocturne, Bodies Electric, and Risk, which was originally published serially in The New York Times Magazine in 2008.
 His nonfiction has been published by The New York Times, New York Magazine, The Washington Post, The Chicago Tribune, and Vogue.
 He attended the Iowa Writers’ Workshop, where he earned an MFA in 1986.